Things to do in Napa Valley, California (Locals’ Guide)

 Why Visit Napa Valley California?

-Napa Valley is a world famous wine growing region, but it is also so much more.
+Napa Valley is the world-famous California Wine Country, but it is also so much more.

-There are five towns that make up Napa Valley, and each one offers something different, from hot springs to hiking and shopping to fine dining.
-The last reason is the world-class food and wine.
+Each one offers something different – from hot springs to hiking and shopping to fine dining.

 Things to Do in Napa Valley